 All applicants must provide their fingerprints and the appropriate forms and fee to facilitate a Criminal Background Check prior to the issuance of a license.

-If you reside in North Carolina, complete the Live Scan application and follow instructions to have your digital fingerprints electronically transmitted to the SBI/FBI.
-Most North Carolina Sheriff office's will provide this service.
+If you live within North Carolina, complete the Live Scan application and follow instructions to have your digital fingerprints electronically transmitted to the SBI/FBI.
+Most North Carolina Sheriff offices will provide this service.

 If you are outside of North Carolina, a fingerprint card is required by mail.
 Please check your confirmation page for current instructions on how to complete this process.
 Fingerprinting must be performed by authorized fingerprinting personnel.
 Contact your local fingerprinting agency for assistance and additional details.
 We are not set up to receive electronic submissions outside of NC and therefore have codes to provide Live Scan locations.
 Instead, a printout of the prints onto an official fingerprinting card will be required.

 Upon submission of your application, you will receive a confirmation page which serves as your official receipt.
 Additionally, the application confirmation page will be available in your Nurse Gateway portal.
 Please note: The application process is not complete until licensure verification(s) and fingerprints/criminal background check are received and processed.

 You can always check the status of your application via Nurse Gateway .
 Licensure information can be verified on the Board's website.
 The Board of Nursing’s electronic database serves as the primary source of licensure information for nurses in North Carolina.

 The North Carolina Board of Nursing supports military personnel and veterans experiencing career transitions.
 Currently, the graduates of three military practical nursing programs meet North Carolina educational requirements for endorsement as Licensed Practical Nurse.